Ersan İlyasova

-Ersan İlyasova (born 15 May 1987) is a Turkish former professional basketball player.
-He played 13 seasons in the National Basketball Association (NBA), including 9 seasons for the Milwaukee Bucks.
-He also played in Turkey, Spain and the NBA Development League.
+Ersan İlyasova (born 15 May 1987) is an Uzbek-born Turkish former professional basketball player.
+He played 13 seasons in the National Basketball Association (NBA), including nine seasons for the Milwaukee Bucks.
+He also played in his native Turkey and for FC Barcelona in Spain.

 Professional career

 Yeşilyurt (2003–2004)

-İlyasova played for Yeşilyurt in the Turkish second division league during the 2003–04 season.
+İlyasova played for Yeşilyurt in the Turkish second-division league during the 2003–04 season.

 Ülkerspor (2004–2005)

 İlyasova stepped up to the Turkish Basketball League for the 2004–05 season with Ülkerspor, averaging 4.5 points and 3.2 rebounds in eleven games.

 Milwaukee Bucks (2005–2007)

 İlyasova was selected by the Milwaukee Bucks with the 36th overall pick of the 2005 NBA draft.
 In July 2005, he joined the Bucks for the 2005 NBA Summer League.
 On 22 August 2005, he signed with the Bucks.
 On 14 November 2005, he was assigned to the Tulsa 66ers of the NBA Development League, an assignment that lasted the entire 2005–06 season.
 In 46 games for the 66ers, he averaged 12.5 points, 7.0 rebounds and 1.0 assists per game.

 İlyasova made his NBA debut for the Bucks on 1 November 2006 in a 105–97 win over the Detroit Pistons.
 In 2006–07, he played 66 games for the Bucks, averaging 6.1 points and 2.9 rebounds per game.
 In June 2007, the Bucks tendered a qualifying offer to İlyasova to make him a restricted free agent.